raffaeleflorio/luks-2fa-dracut/README.md

 <br/>
 Install, a new initramfs will be created with `dracut -fv`:

 ```
 # make install
 ```

 <br/>
-Then customize your kernel cmdline through the bootloader file.
-For example /etc/default/grub if you use GRUB.
+Then you need to add your `rd.luks.2fa` to the kernel cmdline through the bootloader file.
+For example `/etc/default/grub` if you use GRUB.

 ### Removal
-A new initramfs will be created with `dracut -fv`.
+A new initramfs will be created with `dracut -fv`:

 ```
 # make clean
 ```